A Challenge To Coaches In The Wake of Another Tragedy

 Will This Solve the Problem?

-Coaches have the power to unleash a small army of positive influencers who can make positive noise right away, without having to wait for the next meeting, legislative action, or unfortunate event to happen in order for change to occur in every school and community across the nation.
-There will need to be more discussion on school safety, gun policies, parenting, and mental health, but for now, we can effect change by using our voice and platform to empower our athletes to make a positive difference right where they are.
+As coaches, we hold the power to unleash a small army of positive influencers who can make positive noise right away; we don’t have to wait for the next meeting, legislative action, or unfortunate event to happen in order for change to occur in each and every school and community across the nation.
+There will need to be more discussion on school safety, gun policies, parenting, and mental health, but for now we can effect change by using our voice and platform to empower our athletes.